Yzhonghua/cppTips/README.md

     return a + b;
   }
   ```
-  This also means that linker wont need to look for definition and make connection any more.
-But it doed get a new job: Instantiation Deduplication.
+  Linker also gets a new job rather than linking every function signatures to corresponding definitions: Instantiation Deduplication.
 The linker will ensure that only one instance of the instantiated template function is kept in the final binary.

 # Break into the three stages a programm runs